lucasmcclean/lucasmcclean/README.md

 **I'm a Computer Science student with a focus on fullstack and backend systems.**

-I have a little over two years of experience in software development.
+I have a little over three years of experience in software development.
 I've experimented with game, terminal, web, and native app development but I've found a love for fullstack and backend.
 My experience is primarily in building backend web applications with Go, Docker, and PostgreSQL.